Terminal management via RS232 and API

 and much more.

-If you have any questions about the product or API, you can ask them in our Telegram community.
+If you have any questions regarding the product or API, you can ask them in our Telegram community.